rbisdorff/Digraph3/docSphinx/pearls.rst

 *Partial Bachet* rankings make hence apparent the actual **transitive part** of outranking relations.
 This interesting finding opens the way to a new design of first- or last-choice recommender algorithms avoiding the necessity to arbitrarily break up potential chordless outranking circuits.
 The first and last levels of a topological sort of partial rankings --their **initial and terminal kernels**-- give indeed convincing candidates for a *first-choice*, respectively a *last-choice* recommendation (see :numref:`partialBachet0` Lines 7-10).

-To explore this opportunity, a :py:meth:`digraphs.showBachetChoiceRecommendation` method has been added (see :numref:`BachetBCR0` lines 3-4).
+To explore this opportunity, a :py:meth:`~digraphs.Digraph.showBachetChoiceRecommendation` method has been added (see :numref:`BachetBCR0` lines 3-4).

 .. code-block:: pycon
    :caption: *Bachet* first and last choice recommendations